clorf6/Multimodal-DD/README.md

-## GITD: A Generative Method for Multimodal DatasetDistillation
+## GITD: A Generative Method for Multimodal Dataset Distillation

 > Accepted by CVML 2025.